DevGrow/devgrow.github.io/_posts/2010-04-18-the-key-to-internet-success.markdown

 - success
 ---

 It's easy to get lost in the details, finances or prospects of an online project and overlook the time-tested trick to building a successful business: creating value for the end user.
-This post is to serve as a reminder (for myself more than anyone else) on this simple and obvious concept.<!-- more -->
+This post is to serve as a reminder (for myself more than anyone else) on this simple and obvious concept.